inTestiGator/pytest-deltacov/README.md

 ## Usage of Deltacov:

+To run the plugin, use the command `pipenv run pytest --delta`.

+## Requirements

 Deltacov has been configured to work with `Python 3.7.2`.
 Please ensure that the local version of Python 3 has been installed by using the command `python3 --version`.
 If the terminal does not display the correct version of Python, please update.

-## Requirements
-  Include what prerequisites the user will need such as the versions of pytest and python

 ## Installation
   Include how to install the plugin in this section